Frequently Asked Questions

 A

-Several navigation options are provided.
-The primary ZeppelinArt "Browser" is accessed using the Browse Art option in the navigation bar.
+Two navigation options are provided.
+The primary ZeppelinArt "Folder Browser" is accessed using the Browse Art option in the navigation bar.
 Simply drill down into the artist/year you are seeking.
-Once in the actual Browser there is a horizontal Yahoo-style navigation bar across the top.
+Once in the actual Folder Browser there is a horizontal Yahoo-style navigation bar across the top.
 The root folder is called "Main."
-The folder structure can also be navigated from there.
+The folder structure can be navigated using the folder links.
+Additionally, when viewing a thumbnail list there are navigation arrows located at the bottom for "Up to Parent Folder", "Previous Folder" and "Next Folder".
+The arrows are for covenience moving from folder to folder within a certain date.

 Q